-Time & Cost of Installing Porch Railings
+Time & Cost Of Installing Porch Railings

-We started spending a lot more time on the porch, as the railings gave us a little more privacy and also served as a wonderful enclosure for our dog Zeus.
+We started spending a lot more time on the front porch, as the railings gave us a little more privacy and also served as a wonderful enclosure for our dog Zeus.

 Check out how we sold our house in less than a week!
 I think the porch railings helped 🙂 If you have been wondering how to install porch railings, it’s a simple project that has a great pay-off.